Raoprafull/Project_01-Book-Recommendation-System/README.md

 * **Merging of datasets** : In this project, recommender systems were built utilizing only explicit ratings .
 So finally,a new dataframe by merging the books dataset ,explicit ratings dataset and users dataset.
 * **Feature Extraction** : Created new columns such as age_group by binning the 'Age' column and extracted the country name from the 'Location' column  .
 * **Exploratory Data Analysis** : Performed Univariate, Bivariate, and Multivariate analysis with various graphs and plots to better understand the distribution of features and their relationships.
 * **Implementation of various Recommender System approaches** :This project explores various recommendation algorithms, including Popularity Based Filtering, Collaborative Filtering based Recommendation System–(User-User based), and Collaborative Filtering based Recommendation System–(Item-Item Based).
+* **Evaluation metrics** :